Perim: Island under Southern Yemeni control

 Soon after independence in November 1967, South Yemen extended its territorial waters to 12 miles, which would include the waters between Perim and the mainland.
 Despite fears expressed by the British government and others, there was no interference with international shipping, until 1971 when the new radical Marxist government of what was now the People's Democratic Republic of Yemen (PDRY) allowed a group of PFLP guerillas to attack an Israel-bound tanker in the Bab-el-Mandeb from Perim.

 During the October War, South Yemeni artillery on Perim, along with Egyptian naval units, imposed an undeclared blockade at the southern entrance of the Red Sea.
 However, after the 1973 blockade, there were to be no further cases of interference with international shipping.
 The PDRY established close political and military ties with the Soviet Union which resulted in Soviet naval forces gaining access to the former British naval base at Aden as well as to the islands of Perim and Socotra.
 This strong Soviet military presence faded rapidly after the 1986 military coup in South Yemen and the advent of Perestroika under Mikhail Gorbachev.

 2015 Yemen Civil War

 Houthi control

 After the Houthi takeover in Yemen, the Houthis moved to capture Perim island to consolidate their influence and gain access to the important trade route across the Bab-el-Mandeb strait.
-Most of Perim's native inhabitants which numbered around 4500, were originally banished from the island during the period when the Soviet Union's military base was in operation.
+Most of Perim's 4,500 native inhabitants, were originally banished from the island when the Soviet Union's military base was in operation.
 After the beginning of the 2015 Yemen civil war, some of the originally displaced Perim natives joined the Saudi-led intervention in Yemen to regain the island from the Houthis.

 The local Yemeni inhabitants launched an assault on the Houthis with the support of the United Arab Emirates Armed Forces.
 The native Perim islanders eventually defeated the Houthis in a violent battle that lasted a couple of hours and led to a power plant being destroyed.
 The Houthis accused the Saudi-led coalition of being "invaders".
 The Houthis planted multiple mines in the island and according to the local native leader, they still pose a threat to the resumption of normal life on the island.
+In 2026, the Houthis retook the island.

 United Arab Emirates control

 The island was under the control of the United Arab Emirates Armed Forces as part of the Saudi-led intervention in Yemen from 2015 until their drawback from Yemen in 2019.
-In 2019, control of the island was handed to Saudi Arabia along with Yemeni coast guard.
+In 2019, control of the island was handed to Saudi Arabia and the Yemeni Coast Guard.
 It was reported that in 2016 there had been an attempt to create an airbase with a 10,000 ft (3,000 m) runway in the north of the island.
 It was believed that project was abandoned in 2017 with some structures and the runway outline visible.
 Satellite images from February 2021 revealed construction had begun on a separate, approximately 6,000 ft (1,800m), runway near this project.